 The attorney generals of several states, including New York, Illinois, and Nevada, are questioning the legality of the games.

 FanDuel, owner of AlphaDraft, and DraftKings, which also offers esports betting, agreed in March to halt their business in New York, banking on a legislative path to make the games legal after a months-long fight with the state’s attorney general, Eric Schneiderman.
 The state passed DFS legislation last month, however New York Governor Andrew Cuomo has yet to sign the bill into law.

 A merger would also reduce operation costs, as they both currently offer similar products.
 Consolidating operations to one singular platform would reduce the cost of overhead and server demands.

 A merger would also help both companies’ marketing budgets.

-DraftKings and FanDuel have been in a public advertising war for the better part of a year now.
+DraftKings vs FanDuel have been in a public advertising war for the better part of a year now.
 Bernstein Research estimated that 59 percent of total U.S. TV ad revenue growth in the third quarter of last year was from spending on daily fantasy football ads.

 Early struggles in the year put a damper on DFS

 Back in February, FanDuel went through another phase of layoffs (its second so far this year).
 The most recent layoffs involved its Orlando office, which focuses largely on research and development.
 The company publicly stated that the design team focused on ancillary games and applications that the company will no longer be investing in moving forward.

 “As we plan for the future, we are building out our customer service operations in Florida and will continue to hire for select roles throughout the company.
 We are helping the individuals in these roles find employment elsewhere and are grateful for the work they did at FanDuel.”

 The company has declared that 19 employees will remain in the Orlando operation that employs FanDuel’s customer support agents and a talent team.